possibilities/meteor-filters/README.md

       howdyFilter, { only: 'echoRebecca' }
     ]);

-If you have just one filter just slap it in there in all it's scalar glory
+If you only have one filter just slap it in there in all it's scalar glory

     Filter.methods(howdyFilter);